 There are many interesting sightseeings on Rhodes, a place with long history and rich tradition.
 As it is the largest town in Dodecanese, it is considered the capital of this group of Greek islands.
 Rhodes is geographically located between Karpathos and Kos and it is, along Santorini and Mykonos, among the most popular Greek islands.
 It belongs to the Dodecanese islands group.
 In the ancient times, the statue of Colossus used to stand at the entrance of the port.

 The Old Town of Rhodes are among the best-preserved Medieval towns in Europe and impresses visitors with the romantic atmosphere.
 Walk along the narrow paved streets, visit the Venetian Castle and the Byzantine churches, stroll around the old port and you will have the feeling that the Knights of Saint John will appear at the next corner.
 Interesting places to visit on the island are also the Acropolis of Lindos, the Aquarium, the Monastery of Filerimos and the Valley of Butterflies.

 Beach resorts in the island are large and fabulous.
-Kallithea and Faliraki are the most popular places with many tourist facilities.
+Kallithea and Faliraki are the most popular places with many tourist facilities and restaurants.
 Due to the large size of the island, visitors will find numerous beaches for all preferences, even totally secluded places.
 Prassonissi, Ixia and Theologos are popular beaches for windsurfing and kite surfing.
 A drive around this Greek island will also bring you to many lovely spots and picturesque villages.

 Have a look in this guide of Rhodes and find all the important information about your holidays there.
 Rhodes can be combined with other islands, such as Kos, Karpathos and Patmos.